Ultraman Tiga (character): Character conception

 In Ultraman Tiga: The Final Odyssey, the three newer forms that appeared in the movie, Tiga Dark, Tiga Tornado and Tiga Blast supposedly would have had their design separated from Tiga's Type Change forms.
 But because of time constraints, it was decided to simply have them recolored from original costume designs.

 Naming

-Tiga's name is the and Indonesian language for the digit number 3, referring to Tiga's Type Change ability, which revolves around him changing into three forms.
+Tiga's name originally from Indonesia for the digit number 3, referring to Tiga's Type Change ability, which revolves around him changing into three forms.

 In episode 2 of the series, after Tiga first appeared, GUTS tried to find a suitable name for the giant.
 With sub-captain Munakata's suggestion Mountain Gulliver (マウンテンガリバー, Maunten Garibā) being rejected, it was Daigo who gives the giant his actual name, which was accepted by the rest of GUTS' members.
 The rejected name Mountain Gulliver seems to be based on the 1726 Irish novel Gulliver's Travels.

 History

 Past

 30 million years prior to the series, Tiga was one of the ancient giants to be swayed by the darkness and rose to prominence when several of the ancient giants corrupted due to the stresses of the civil war.
 He was considered to be the strongest of all Dark Giants in existence and had defeated many of the heroic Ultras in the past but after falling in love with a human named Yuzare, Tiga switched sides.
 He betrayed his own comrades and stole their powers for his own before sealing them as stone statues.
 The redeemed Tiga join forces with two other unnamed giants to protect the ancient Earth from countless catastrophes and numerous dark forces.
 With their deed done, the giants left their bodies as stone statues in the Land of Tiga Pyramid (ティガの地のピラミッド, Tiga no Ji no Piramido), while their essence departed to space.

 5,000 before Ultraman Tiga in Revival of the Ancient Giant, the sorcerer Dogramagma threatened the peace of Sakimoria village with a giant dogū statue monster Degouf until Ultraman Tiga saved the village.
 When Dogramagma threatened the village again and the Tiga Pyramid, a time-displaced Tsubasa Madoka tried to transform into Tiga, but his incompatibility resulted with the half-sized Tiga barely able to kill Jomonoid until Amui used the Sparklemnce on himself, successfully bringing the giant in his full power and destroying both Dogouf and Dogramagma.